The Golden Enclaves

-The Golden Enclaves is a 2022 fantasy novel written by American author Naomi Novik following Galadriel "El" Higgins, a half-Welsh, half-Indian sorceress, who must survive to graduation while controlling her destructive abilities at the fabled school of black magic, named for the legendary Scholomance.
+The Golden Enclaves is a 2022 fantasy novel written by American author Naomi Novik following El's adventures after her escape from the Scholomance school of black magic.
 It was published by Del Rey on September 27, 2022 and is the third book of The Scholomance Trilogy.

 Plot

 Following the events of The Last Graduate, El is reunited with her mother Gwen and tries to come to terms with Orion's sacrifice.
 Liesel arrives, informing El that she is needed as the London enclave is under attack and not likely to survive.
 After defending the London enclave from the besieging maw-mouth, she requests that they open their gardens to non-enclave wizards.
 The Dominus of London, Christopher Martel, tries to enchant El, but she and Liesel escape with the help of the non-enclaver Yancy.
 Determined to end Orion's suffering within the maw-mouth, El decides she must return to the Scholomance to kill it.

 They travel to New York City, where Chloe arranges for them to meet Balthasar and Ophelia Lake, Orion's parents.
 They are horrified to discover that Ophelia is a powerful and manipulative malificer.
 Even so, El accepts their help to access the physical location of the Scholomance in Portugal, which they find empty of all maleficaria.
 They find an altered and dangerous Orion in the school and bring him back to Wales so he can be healed by Gwen.

 They then travel to Beijing, where Liu and the enclave there are being attacked by the same mysterious force that attacked the London enclave.
 El fights them off and rescues Liu, and learns that the process of creating or extending an enclave results from the sacrifice of a wizard.
 The sacrificed person becomes the center of a new maw-mouth, which is then unleashed on the world.
 El builds a new foundation using the spells in the Golden Stone sutras with the help of all the enclavers, stabilizing the enclave.
 Orion flies back to New York City despite learning of Ophelia's true nature and that she has plans to use him to increase her power.
 El fends off numerous attacks against enclaves around the world, before realizing that the attacks are a direct result of her killing maw-mouths.
 She passes on a warning to Ibrahim in Dubai, but goes to Mumbai instead.